diff3/Ghost/ReadMe.txt

   - reload interface, equal to /console reloadui

 /ghost reset [ lock | scale | text ]
-  - reset lock or scale to default value
+  - reset lock, scale or text to default value
   - lock default is true
   - scale default is 1
   - text default is visible